Philipp Hofmann: Schalke 04

 A forward, Hofmann began his career as a youth with local clubs RW Wenholthausen and SC Neheim, before signing for Bundesliga club Schalke 04 in 2009.
 He won the Westfalenpokalsieger with the U19 team in the 2010–11 season and the U19 Bundesliga the following year.
 He made 24 appearances for the reserve team in the 2011–12 season, scoring six goals.
 Hofmann won his first and only first team call up for a dead rubber Europa League match versus Maccabi Haifa on 14 December 2011 and remained an unused substitute during the 3–0 victory.

 Hofmann spent the 2012–13 season on loan with 2.
 Bundesliga club SC Paderborn 07 and made the first professional appearance of his career in a 4–0 victory over VfL Bochum on 11 August 2012, as a late substitute for Diego Demme.
-He made 31 appearances and scored six goals in a mid-table season.
+He made 31 appearances and scored six goals during a mid-table season.
 On 14 July 2013, Hofmann joined 2.
 Bundesliga club FC Ingolstadt 04 on a two-year loan.
 He made 33 appearances and scored 9 goals during the 2013–14 season and notably scored two hat-tricks in three Regionalliga Bayern appearances for the reserves.
 Hofmann's loan was terminated at the end of the 2013–14 season and he departed Schalke on 5 June 2014.